dainst/idai-field/desktop/src/manual/manual.en.md

 * *Source*: Select the type of import source.
 There are two options to choose from:
     * *File*: The data to be imported is read from a file existing on your computer, a connected storage medium or another computer available via the network.
     * *HTTP*: The data to be imported is loaded via HTTP or HTTPS using a URL.
 Please note that it is not possible to import files in the formats *Shapefile* and *Catalog* if this option is selected.
-* *Path*: Select the desired import file via a file selection dialog (only available for source option "File")
+* *Path*: Select the desired import file via a file selection dialog (only available for source option "File").
-* *URL*: Enter the URL where the data to be imported can be found (only available for source option "HTTP")
+* *URL*: Enter the URL where the data to be imported can be found (only available for source option "HTTP").

 Depending on the format of the selected file, which is recognized based on the file extension, further options may be available (see subsection on the corresponding format in section *Formats*).